symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-an-account.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-3. Alice degree brings the identifier ``123456`` for her certificate.
+3. Alice's degree brings the identifier ``123456`` for her certificate.
 Help Bob to **assign this value to the key** defined in the previous step.
 To achieve so, define an :ref:`AccountMetadataTransaction <account-metadata-transaction>` linking Alice account, the key (CERT), and the associated value (123456).

 .. example-code::